 Environmental Technology is an area of application for the technical competence at SINTEF Narvik, rather than a separate technical discipline.
 We have worked with pollution remediation, waste valorisation and renewable energy long before these areas found the terms of cleantech, circular economy and low-carbon.
 Some of the activities at SINTEF Narvik within Environmental Technology are:

 In the last decades there has been a greater appreciation of the impact of Greenhouse Gas emissions, and the need for greater implementation of low carbon alternatives for energy supply.
 SINTEF Narvik is active in the development and promotion of different forms of renewable energy, such as:

 - Bioenergy (Forest and Short Rotation Crops; Organic (food) waste)

 More details about the activities within Renewable Energy can be found here:

 Waste streams often contain valuable components, which can be recovered for re-use.
-NORUT Narvik has worked with different types of waste from industri.
+SINTEF Narvik has worked with different types of waste from industry.
 Examples

 - Recycling of organic acid from industry wastewater

 - Valorification of wet organic fraction of municipal solid waste (OF-MSW)

 More details on activities within waste valorification can be found her: